Mary Katharine Ham

-Mary Katharine Ham (born April 5, 1980) is an American journalist.
-She is a contributing editor for Townhall Magazine, a writer at The Federalist, and a CNN contributor.
-She previously worked as a Fox News contributor and an editor-at-large for Hot Air.
+Mary Katharine Ham (born April 5, 1980) is an American journalist and political commentator.
+She has worked as a contributing editor for Townhall and Hot Air, written for The Federalist, and served as a CNN contributor.
+In 2024, she rejoined Fox News as a contributor and also writes columns for the sports-and-commentary site OutKick.

 Career

 Ham wrote for the Richmond County Daily Journal, Townhall.com where she was a columnist and managing editor, and The Washington Examiner.
 Her video blog series for Townhall.com, HamNation, won a Golden Dot award for Best Vlog of 2006 from the Institute for Politics, Democracy & the Internet and her HamNation video, "Sopranos DC," was voted "Video of the Year" in the 2007 Weblog Awards.
 The series ended in June 2008.

 Ham was a host of The Morning Majority (5–9 a.m., Monday–Friday) on WMAL (simulcast on 105.9 FM and 630 AM) in Washington, D.C., until March 5, 2012.